lucasboucher/ffbb-alternative/readme.md

 # TODO
 - Results, stats and calendar on new dedicated team page
+    - CASBB shortcut
 - Sorting by date or by matchday

-- CASBB shortcut
-- Next matchday indicator
+## Bugs
+- Down arrow icon non clickable -> z-index ?

 ## Improvements
 - Sort an array teams by rank (and not by default) for display ranking